osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `liquidity` is set kept the same as we did not cross any initialized tick.

-- `feeGrowthGlobal` is set to 0 because we assumed zero swap fee.
+- `feeGrowthGlobal` is updated to 0.0025 + (2_500 * 0.01 / 10_000) = 0.005 because we assumed 1% swap fee.

 As a result, we complete the swap having swapped 5_000 tokens one in for 22_500 tokens zero out.
 The tick is now at 70 and the current liquidity at the active tick tracked by the pool is 11_000.
+The global fee growth per unit of liquidity has increased by 50 units of token one.
+See more details about the fee growth in the "Fees" section.

 TODO: Swapping, Appendix B: Compute Swap Step Internals and Math